szaher/sdk/proposals/2-trainer-local-execution/README.md

 ## Summary

 This KEP proposes the introduction of a local execution mode for the Kubeflow Trainer SDK, allowing machine learning (ML) engineers to test and experiment with their models locally before submitting them to a kubernetes based infrastructure.
-The feature will enable ML engineers to use Subprocess, Docker or other container runtimes to create isolated environments for training jobs, reducing the cost and time spent running experiments on expensive cloud resources.
+The feature will enable ML engineers to use Subprocess, Podman, Docker or other container runtimes to create isolated environments for training jobs, reducing the cost and time spent running experiments on expensive cloud resources.
 This local execution mode will allow for rapid prototyping, debugging, and validation of training jobs.

 ## Motivation

 Currently, Kubeflow’s Trainer SDK requires jobs to be executed on a Kubernetes cluster.
 This setup can incur significant costs and time delays, especially for model experiments that are in the early stages.
 ML engineers often want to experiment locally before scaling their models to a full cloud-based infrastructure.
 The proposed local execution mode will allow engineers to quickly test their models in isolated containers or virtualenvs via subprocess, facilitating a faster and more efficient workflow.

 ### Goals
 - Allow users to run training jobs on their local machines using container runtimes or subprocess.
+- Rework current Kubeflow Trainer SDK to implement Training Backends with Kubernetes Backend as default.
-- Implement a Local Trainer Client that integrates seamlessly with the Kubeflow SDK, supporting both single-node and multi-node training processes.
+- Implement Local Training Backends that integrates seamlessly with the Kubeflow SDK, supporting both single-node and multi-node training processes.
 - Provide an implementation that supports PyTorch, with the potential to extend to other ML frameworks or runtimes.
 - Ensure compatibility with existing Kubeflow Trainer SDK features and user interfaces.